-&lt;sup>1 Militia Act of 1792, Ch.
+1 Militia Act of 1792, Ch.
 XXXIII, § 6, 1 Stat.
 271, 273 (1792); Simeon E. Baldwin, Absolute Power, An American Institution, 7 YALE L. J. 1, 6 (1897).

+Major Walch became the subject of what is called a "command-directed inquiry" in February 2002.
+A commissioned officer was appointed by the Assistant Adjutant General for the Texas Air Guard to investigate allegations about the Air Guard unit located in Nederland, which Major Walch commanded.
 The final report from the investigator is dated March 26, 2002.
-In a letter dated April 11, 2002, the Special Assistant to the Adjutant General of Texas informed Major Walch that his removal from this command was being recommended because of offenses substantiated by the investigation.
+In a letter dated April 11, 2002, the Special Assistant to The Adjutant General of Texas informed Major Walch that his removal from this command was being recommended because of offenses substantiated by the investigation.
 This letter did not recommend his discharge from the Air National Guard; that recommendation was made in 2004.
 Because the district court accepted Major Walch's allegations of discrimination as true for purposes of ruling on jurisdiction, the details of the charges against him are largely irrelevant.

-According to his amended complaint, Major Walch filed with the Texas National Guard several administrative claims of discrimination based on race and sex, and also for retaliation resulting from his earlier claims.
+According to his amended complaint, Major Walch filed several administrative claims of discrimination based on race and sex, and also for retaliation resulting from his earlier claims.
 The claim that has been referenced in Major Walch's record excerpts on appeal was for race discrimination, filed with the State Equal Employment Manager.
 No resolution appears in the record on any of the equal employment administrative claims.